radi0sus/xyz2tab/README.md

 - The script makes extensive use of Unicode characters, which can cause problems with output or conversion.
 - Verbose output (`-v` option) can be very large and confusing (looks nicer after formatting).
 - When rotating the molecule in the matplotlib window, planes are sometimes misplaced.
-- Xyz files containing more than one molecule are not supported.
-However, if you delete the two header lines between different molecules you can read the xyz as a whole.
+- XYZ files containing more than one molecule are not supported.
+However, if the two header lines between different molecules are removed, the script reads the xyz file as a whole.

 ## Examples